 "It was part of the shooting style.
-You'd be able to be on a nice big master shot at the wide end of the zoom, and as the person walks across the room, you tighten up, and then when you pan over you're already in place for a two-shot.
+You'd be able to be on a nice big Master shot at the wide end of the zoom, and as the person walks across the room, you tighten up and then when you panned over, and you're already in place for a two-shot.

 "Nowadays, very few filmmakers use that kind of control but it has its advantages.
-Of course, there are differences when you do dolly moves.
+Of course, there are differences when you do dolly move.